Configuration#

 ...

-You can split a configuration into multiple files with the base option.
 The base option loads the other files and merges the loaded configuration dictionaries together – it is not a literal include of the other files.

 base: [mygrids.yaml, mycaches_sources.yaml]